LearnersGuild/learning-os/blueprint/design-principles.md

 > "Be bold, and mighty forces will come to your aid."

-## Don't build a school.
-Cultivate a learning collective.
+## Cultivate a learning collective

 The OS is the soil in which a learning collective grows and thrives.
 Not a factory/machine that makes workers.

   - Don't iterate on what's out there.
 We need a radical solution.
 A different category.
 A paradigm shift
-  - Don't build a bigger better bootcamp.
-A school, by any other name, would smell as bad
-  - Schools are built.
-Collectives are grown
-  - Schools have central control.
-Collectives have distributed control
-  - Schools are organized by administration and teachers.
-Collectives are self organizing
-  - Conceptualize our learning collective as distributed across multiple locations
-  - Think of the practitioners and learning facilitators as paid members of the collective, not LG staff
-  - Design for transformation not transmission
     - Take a risk with your design
     - Examine and eliminate all assumptions.
 Resist the gravitational pull of what's been done before
     - Start at first principles, and change things at the roots
     - Be bold.
 The design should feel dangerous.
 It should inspire you, and slightly scare you
+  - Don't get stuck building a bigger better bootcamp
+  - Conceptualize our learning collective as distributed across multiple locations
+  - Design for transformation not transmission

 ## Prioritize Scale over quality
 At the core of a for profit education business is a trade off between quality and scale.
 Learners Guild's mission is to build highly scalable learning collectives.
 We approach our design with the question: “How can this highly scalable design be of excellent quality?” rather than “How can this excellent quality design scale?”.